webplatformco/project-class-partials/README.md

 class MyButton extends HTMLButtonElement with HasIcon {}
 ```

-This is the direction most languages seem to have gone with.
+This is the direction most languages seem to have gone with when they have an actual concept of partials.
+Languages where partials are implemented as classes are typically framed as multiple inheritance languages (e.g. [Python](#python-multiple-inheritance)).

 This permits more syntactic flexibility: partials can have partial-specific syntax which is not allowed in regular classes, and there can be class syntax that is not allowed in partials.
+For example:
-For example, there can be a different keyword for the partial’s own state and inheritance chain, and a different one for the eventual object instance, or keywords to define how fields and methods are combined with those of the implementing class and/or other partials.
+- A different keyword for the partial’s own state and inheritance chain vs the eventual object instance
+- Keywords to define how fields and methods are combined with those of the implementing class and/or other partials (e.g. `compose`, `override`, `before`, `after` etc).

 There is also the possibility of hybrids:
 - An interesting pattern is seen in [Dart](#dart-mixins), which supports both `mixin` and `mixin class` as distinct concepts.
 - Perhaps partials _are_ classes, but classes are not partials.
 - Perhaps both partials and classes can be applied to other classes as partials, but any partial-specific features require defining a partial.
+- Perhaps all classes can have annotations around how their methods are composed with another class, and when used as standalone these annotations are simply ignored.

 ### 2. How and where is the partial included?

 The major options are:
 1. Include in the class prelude (e.g. `class A extends B with Partial {}`)
-2. Include in the class body (e.g. `class A extends B { use Partial; }` or even a destructuring-like syntax `class A extends B { ...Partial }`)
+2. Include in the class body (e.g. `class A extends B { use Partial; }` or even a class version of spread syntax: `class A extends B { ...Partial }`)
 3. Entirely separate declaration (e.g. `implement Partial for A {}`), like [Rust traits](#rust-traits)

 Pros & Cons:
 - A syntax that goes in the class body could provide more flexibility wrt how overrides are handled, but we lose the ability to see at a glance what a class is made of.
 That said, it could be useful for macro-like mixins, which function essentially as shorthands for specifying the fields verbatim.

-- A syntax that is separate from both the class and the mixin could allow providing metadata on the partial-class relationship itself, such as field renames, but feels awkward; there is a strong DX advantage to keeping the entire class definition together.
+Since a core requirement is the ability to apply partials to an existing class, it seems that a syntax along the lines of 3 would be useful _anyway_, but would be awkward if it were the only way to apply partials.
+However, if we have 3, then we can also have 1 as syntactic sugar for partials applied at class definition time.

+Additionally, while 1 and 2 may appear equivalent at first glance, they sit at slightly different levels of abstraction, with 2 feeling lower-level than 1.

 ### 3. Is composition distinct from inheritance?